stegripe/rawon/docs/COOKIES_SETUP.md

 > "Sign in to confirm you're not a bot"

 This happens because the platform blocks requests from data center IP addresses.
-By authenticating with a Google account, Rawon can generate and maintain valid cookies to bypass this restriction.
+By authenticating with a Google account, Rawon can generate valid cookies to bypass this restriction.

 ### Recommended Method: Using the Login Command

 The easiest way to set up cookies is using the built-in `!login` command.
 This method:
 - ✅ Opens a real browser for Google login via Puppeteer
-- ✅ Automatically generates and refreshes cookies
+- ✅ Automatically exports cookies and saves them to disk
-- ✅ Works without manual cookie file export
+- ✅ Closes the browser after login — no background processes
 - ✅ Persists across bot restarts (Docker volume or cache folder)
-- ✅ Auto-refreshes cookies when bot detection is encountered

 #### Command Usage

 ```
 !login start    - Open a browser and start Google login
 !login status   - View current login & cookie status
-!login refresh  - Manually refresh cookies from active session
-!login reset    - Reset bot detection counter
-!login logout   - Clear the current login session
+!login logout   - Clear the current login session (wipes all cookies and profile data)
 ```

 #### Quick Start